junxit/us-congress-bills-110/metadata.md

 - 2007-03-22 — Introduced in Senate
 - 2007-03-22 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S3614-3615)
 - 2007-03-22 — Sponsor introductory remarks on measure.
 (CR S3613-3614)
+- 2007-03-30 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Oversight of Government Management, the Federal Workforce, and the District of Columbia.
+- 2007-06-13 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2008-10-01 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+Without written report.
+- 2008-10-01 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+Without written report.
+- 2008-10-01 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 1100.